crosstheages/public-data/patch-notes.md

   - You can now purchase animation level 2 using your free animation or CTA Token otherwise.
 - Loot
   - You now dynamically see how many chests left you need to unlock before getting slot #3.

+## 0.9.3447 Patch

+`2023-02-11 17:30 UTC`

+Notes

+We are aware of some issues regarding blockchain synchronization.
+We are working on it and will update you as soon as it is ready.

+Fixes

+- Loot
+  - Fixed an issue with the Prana Bundles text.
+  - Fixed an issue with the Prana Bundles opening display.
+  - Fixed an issue where cards could be reversed (we know you loved Reverse but it's now gone!).
+- Heptagram
+  - Various layout fixes.
+- Interface
+  - Fixed missing cursor on desktop platform.
+  - Various texts update.
+- System
+  - Fixed an issue with initial loading when starting the application.

 ## 0.9.3431 Patch